chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_overview.md

 ## Authorization

 The Azure AD synchronization API uses OAuth 2.0 for authorization.
 Before making any requests to the API, you need to obtain an access token.
-For information about authentication with Microsoft Graph, see [Get access tokens to call Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview).
+For more information, see [Get access tokens to call Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview).
 For information about the permissions your app needs to access synchronization resources, see [Directory permissions](../../../concepts/permissions_reference.md#directory-permissions).

 <!-- I'm not sure why we've included these sections in the overview topic, as this basically repeats the information in the associated resource topics.
 I don't recommend duplicating content because it's more difficult to maintain and it's easier for users to access information in a single location.
 Can you clarify the intent for including these resource descriptions in the overview topic?